petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/commerce-storefront-pages/catalog.md

 ---
 # Catalog

-The Catalog page is the primary way for users to browse, search, and select Channel Products.
-Both the Minium and Speedwell accelerators include the following widgets in their Catalog pages:
+The catalog page is the primary way for users to browse, search, and select products.
+Both the Minium and Speedwell accelerators include the following widgets in their catalog pages:

 * Search Bar
 * Options Facets